 I hate SPAM and promise to keep your email info safe.

-3) Give your confidence and mental health a boost.
-I don’t know if you saw my recent post about overcoming negative self-talk, but if you haven’t, I highly recommend you go check it out.
+3) Give your God-confidence a boost.
+I don’t know if you saw my recent post about overcoming negative self-talk, but if you haven’t, go check it out!
 It’s hard to pour from an empty cup.
-If we have lots of negative thoughts about ourselves, we can start to change them by changing the way we talk about ourselves daily.
+If we have lots of negative thoughts about ourselves, we can start to change them by aligning ourselves with the Word of God.
 To get the printable from my Speak it to Change it Challenge and change the way you see yourself as a person and a mother, use this box to subscribe! ↓↓↓ (P.S. if you used the other box to subscribe, you won’t receive this challenge automatically.
 You have to opt-in to each one separately!)